semver/semver/CONTRIBUTING.md

 ## When you need to follow this process

-You need to follow this process if you intend to make "substantial" changes to the specification or the RFC process itself.
+You need to follow this process if you intend to make "substantial" changes to the specification or to the RFC process itself.
 What constitutes a "substantial" change is evolving based on community norms and varies depending on what part of the specification you are proposing to change, but may include the following:

 * Changes to the meaning of the specification.